-In urban and suburban areas, where much of the native vegetation has been removed, seed bombs can be used to reintroduce seeds of some of Maine’s indigenous plants to help re-establish native populations.
-Below I will explain how to make native seed bombs and recommend which species are likely to be successful with this kind of guerrilla seed sowing.
+In urban and suburban areas, where much of the native vegetation has been removed, seed balls can be used to reintroduce seeds of some of Maine’s indigenous plants to help re-establish native populations.
+Below I will explain how to make native seed balls and recommend which species are likely to be successful with this kind of guerrilla seed sowing.

 New England aster Symphyotrichum novae-angliae

 Swamp milkweed Asclepias incarnata

 Common milkweed Asclepias syriaca